cassandra-spark/prodle/README.md

 ### Building the Backend

-Step 1: Go to the backend directory
+- Go to the backend directory
-Step 2: Build the backend
+- Build the backend

 ```